 Wagering Requirements (WR) – A condition previously attached to bonus bets that required the punter to bet a certain amount before they could withdraw.
 Now illegal as a result of the National Consumer Protection Framework for Online Wagering in Australia.

 Liability – The amount of money that you you can lose when laying a bet at the exchange.
 It is calculated as stake*(lay odds – 1).
 When calculating how much you should lay for any matched bet it is important to check that you have enough money in your Betfair account to cover the liability.
 If you don’t you should find a bet at lower odds.

 Float – Also know as your bank.
 This is the amount of money that you have for betting purposes.
 Your starting bank for matched betting in Australia should be at least $250, but $1000-1500 is ideal.
 As you progress your profits will be added to your float, allowing you to tackle even more valuable bonuses.

-Underlay – A technique where we lay less than the calculator tells us to so that if our bet wins at the bookie we will have extra profit to offset any losses we might make during the wagering requirement.
+Underlay – A technique where we lay less than the standard amount so that we make more money if our bet wins at the bookie, and less if it wins at Betfair.

 Expected Value (EV) – The EV tells us what our average return would be if we placed the same bet, or combination of bets, an infinite number of times.
 By only placing bets with a +EV we ensure that we come out ahead in the long-run.